Career Opportunities in the AI Education Sector: Your Guide to the Future of EdTech

 2. Build a Portfolio: Show, don't just tell.
 Create a custom GPT for a specific subject or write up a sample AI literacy lesson plan.
 Host it on a simple personal website so recruiters can see your work in action.

 3. Target Internships: Look for the smaller players.
-While big corporations offer a steady paycheck, startups often let you get your hands dirty with the most cutting-edge tech from day one.
+While big corporations offer a steady paycheck, startups often let you work with the latest technology from day one.

 Pros and cons of working at an AI EdTech startup versus a large education corporation.

-The future of education jobs is bright, diverse, and—honestly—pretty exciting.
-By positioning yourself at the intersection of learning and technology today, you aren't just finding a career path.
-You’re helping build the future of how we all learn.
+The future of education jobs is diverse and full of potential.
+By focusing on learning and technology, you are doing more than finding a career.
+You are helping build how we all learn.